abhishekpanthee/gat-vice-city-download/README.md

 i will upload  gta san-andreas deb pakage which is not available in whole internet so lets hope i can try to make it
 also important message !!!!! donot open it with root prevailages !!!!! also thanks m4rkain for management .
+Also diffrent copyright is given in diffrent sh sile and text file as i have not ofiicially made but assembled for proper use and there are some files such as bbb,hello,hello123 which can be deleted